Kundan Lal Jaggi: Dal makhani

 Based on feedback from customers, Kundan Lal Jaggi experimented and created a new recipe using ‘maa ki dal’ (black gram).
 He slow-cooked the dal on the tandoor overnight with a mix of tomatoes, butter, red kidney beans and a few herbs and spices.
 The overnight cooking produced a flavorful dal with a creamy consistency.
 He named it the Dal Makhani (meaning buttery in Hindi) as a vegetarian counterpart to Butter Chicken.

 Moti Mahal

-Kundan Lal Jaggi, Kundan Lal Gujral, and Thakur Dass Mago were old friends from Peshawar who, after a chance meeting, together opened the city's first restaurant that serves Tandoori food, called Moti Mahal in Delhi's Daryaganj.
+Kundan Lal Jaggi, Kundan Lal Gujral, and Thakur Dass Mago were old friends from Peshawar who, after a chance meeting, together opened the city's first restaurant that served Tandoori food, called Moti Mahal in Delhi's Daryaganj.
 The restaurant started with modest beginnings and soon became a culinary landmark in the city.
 It enjoyed the patronage of many dignitaries, both Indian and foreign, most notably Pt.
 Jawaharlal Nehru, the then prime minister of the country.